WasmEdge/WasmEdge/examples/capi/unix_domain_socket/README.md

 ### The Socket C++ Program to WASM

-The example signal thread server and client are provided.
+A example signal thread server and a simple client are provided.
 The header file `wrapper.h` provided the `sock_*_v2` function signature let emcc to generate the api import.

-The Unix Domain Socket use an path as an address, the address format V2 are required.
-Unlike the address V1 is only a 4 or 8 bytes.
-The address is fixed 128 bytes and it is large enough to store the unix path.
+The Unix Domain Socket use file path as input address, therefore the address format V2 are required.
+Unlike the address V1 has only 4 or 8 bytes.
+The address has fixed 128 bytes storage and make it large enough to store the unix path.

 ```
 address V2 format